-We are very excited to be launching a new volunteer project just outside Africa’s adventure capital, Victoria Falls!
+We are very excited to be launching a new community outreach volunteer programme just outside Africa’s adventure capital, Victoria Falls!

-Working alongside the Greenline Africa Trust, volunteers will support rural communities with livelihood development, water aid, education, and healthcare projects.
+Working alongside the Greenline Africa Trust, volunteers will support rural neighbourhoods with livelihood development, water aid, education, and healthcare projects.
+The community outreach volunteer programme gives volunteers the opportunity to visit the world-famous Victoria Falls as well as undertake impactful work in rural districts of Zimbabwe.

 Here are some quick answers to some initial questions that you might have!